-Transportation – vehicle purchases – $3,244
+Transportation – vehicle purchases – $3,244/year

-> The average American family spends almost $300 per month simply on car payments.
+The average American family spends almost $300 per month simply on car payments.
 What’s stunning is that this is the average, since $300 per month would be roughly the payments on a brand new car without a down payment.

 This is a number that can easily be cut with some careful planning and foresight when it comes to buying vehicles.

 Focus on the cost per mile

 If you’re looking to minimize the impact of a car purchase on your family’s budget, the real factor you need to focus on when making a purchase is minimizing the cost per mile of driving that you get out of the car.
 This means that a $2,000 car that you think you can get 30,000 miles out of is a far better value than a $20,000 car that you think you can get 200,000 miles out of.